MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/seller-insights.md

 <!-- For Madhura, get FWLink to here for use in the product UI -->

 **A1.** After the plan starts, you will regularly receive a tailored email.
-This mail starts out by summarizing how you spent your time in internal and external collaboration during the preceding week.
-For more information, see [Seller insights weekly email](#seller-insights-weekly-email).
+This mail starts out by summarizing how you spent your time in internal and external collaboration during the preceding month.
+For more information, see [Seller insights monthly email](#seller-insights-monthly-email).

 **Q2.**  Why am I receiving this email?

-**A2.** You receive the weekly "Seller insights" email so that you can visualize aspects of your sales-related behavior.
+**A2.** You receive the monthly "Seller insights" email so that you can visualize aspects of your sales-related behavior.
 The insights and suggestions in this email, which are based on recent collaboration with your customers and partners, can help you make course corrections with the goal of helping your sales productivity.

 **Q3.** What am I supposed to do with the information in this email?